jnaidu/Identity/Specifying_Password.md

 ## Description
 Use this option if the user doesn’t remember their old password, and doesn’t have access to their registered email address.

+### Note
+A 'password specify' should only be used in exceptional situations.
+Password reset is always the preferred method.

 ## Who can perform this operation?
 * Security Administrator